ShravanBhat/translate_nodejs/readme.md

 - For similar languages a list of related languages is stored<br/>
 - Smart pre-cache function is being called in the translate text function in which related languages of the entered language are checked, translated and stored in cache<br/>
 - Evaluation of the results is done by comparing the response time of the api<br/>
+- Mocha is used for testing.Three test scenarios have been taken into consideration.<br/>
+-- 1)Correct Input
+-- 2)Wrong Language name entered
+-- 3)Not text entered for translation

 ### Screenshots
 **First time API call for a particular word and language**